Best of the Letters from 2012

 April 23, 2012

 Did you know David Pack is selling his books?
 I. e., The True Jesus Christ - Unknown to Christianity.
 This reminded me of how GTA tried to sell his book The Real Jesus in the 70's.
 [GTA's book is called pure speculation in this testimony.]
 I guess Proverbs 23:23 doesn't apply when what you're selling isn't "the truth" and when the true Jesus is unknown to the author, not to Christianity.
 I also remember Raising the Ruins by Stephen Flurry started out selling strongly on Amazon because members began snatching it up, then it tanked quickly.
 Now, you couldn't give a copy away, let alone get someone to buy it that didn't have a clue what it is about.
 I can't believe Pack has the audacity to try to sell his books.
 At least a lot of people knew GTA just because of HWA pushing himself out into the public eye.
 Most people haven't a clue who David Pack is. --S. L.

 I just listened to Pack's over two hour and fifteen minute sermon called "Synagogue of Satan" that was posted April 23.
 Here is a quick summary:

-Ministers (not the brethren as he repeats over and over "not the brethren") are deceived and of Satan
+Ministers ("not the brethren" as he repeats over and over) are deceived and of Satan.

 "How can they invent so many lies against me?"